-Providing that the examiners meet the ratings and experience requirements for each separate role undertaken, examiners are not confined to a single role as FE, TRE, CRE, IRE, SFE, or FIE.
+Providing that the examiners meet the ratings and experience requirements for each separate role undertaken, examiners are not confined to a single role as FE, TRE, CRE, IRE, SFE, FIE or LPE.
+The role of a LPE must be always connected to another role such as FE, TRE, CRE, IRE, CRE, IRE, SFE, FIE.
 However, the Authority may also limit number of examiners roles, types and classes or specific makes and basic models on which any examiner may test.

-1.9 Period of validity of an Authorisation
+3.1.9 Period of validity of an Authorisation